 - The average lifespan of Bengal tigers in the wild is 8 to 10 years.

 - The maximum age of a wild Bengal tiger is 15 years.

-- But very few of them reach to this limit in the wild as finally they become too weak and lost the ability to hunt large animals.
+- But very few of them reach this limit in the wild as finally they become too weak and lose the ability to hunt large animals.

 How Long Do Bengal Tigers Live In Captivity

 - The maximum age of Bengal tigers in captivity is 18 to 20 years.

 - Very few of them reach beyond the age of 25.

 - Bengal tigers are one of the few wild animals species that flourish and thrive well in captivity.